Andrepereira2001/feup-lcom-2020/README.md

 ## GOLD MINER
 This game consist in a car with a claw and is objective is to capture the maximum number of golds.
 This was possibel to do using the MINIX operating system.
-In order to do that we need to program all the periferics used(mouse, keyboard, timer, and serial port) [check the final result](https://www.youtube.com/watch?v=t039Zrj8C0s&t=8s).
+In order to do that we need to program all the periferics used(mouse, keyboard, timer, serial port and others) [check the final result](https://www.youtube.com/watch?v=t039Zrj8C0s&t=8s).